What’s the Difference Between a Branch and a Subsidiary? (2021 Update)

 - Parent company controls greater than 50% number of votes in a general meeting of the subsidiary’s board

-- Parent company holds more than 50% of the issued share capital of the subsidiary company.
+- Parent company holds more than 50% of the issued share capital of the subsidiary company

-- Example – Event Hospitality & Entertainment Limited (EVENT) is the parent company with subsidiaries in Event Entertainment and Event Hospitality.
+Event Hospitality & Entertainment Limited (EVENT) is the parent company with subsidiaries in Event Entertainment and Event Hospitality.
 With each subsidiary having its own different brands like Event Cinemas.

-- Investment for a branch is 100% from the parent company whereas for a subsidiary it is purely ownership greater than 50%.
+A branch’s liability extends to its parent company whereas for a subsidiary it does not extend to the holding company.
+A subsidiary is liable on its own.
+Branches have joint maintenance of their financials whereas subsidiaries maintain their own separate financials.
+Investment for a branch is 100% from the parent company whereas for a subsidiary it is purely ownership greater than 50%.

 Essentially branches exist to expand customer reach whereas a subsidiary company is the result of a company’s broader expansionist strategy.
 It is also important to note here that different countries have different laws surrounding this.
 For example, in Australia, mergers are illegal where they will have the effect of substantially lessening competition.
 Opening a branch or acquiring a subsidiary requires legal advice from a commercial lawyer.